mnhmasum/DialogBoot/README.md

 # DialogBoot
 DialogBoot is an android library based on annotation processor to create an AlertDialog in your code.
 You don't need to write boilerplate code anymore to create AlertDialog.

-Note: It support only android.app.AlertDialog.
-DialogBoot does not support android.support.v7.app.AlertDialog yet
+Note: DialogBoot supports only android.app.AlertDialog.
+It does not support android.support.v7.app.AlertDialog yet

 ### EXAMPLE 1